- General information

 Study-in de is a modern website enhancing the information services by the German Academic Exchange Service: international students can find information about studying and living in Germany in a user-friendly environment that is enriched by Web 2.0 offerings.
 While the web structure itself provides access to information on aspects of preparing for study, learning German, [...]

-The brochure provides some practical tips and information to help students and researchers prepare for a research stay in Germany.
+The brochure provides some practical tips and information to help researchers prepare for a research stay in Germany.
 However, because the landscape is developing so

 Dokument von: Bundesministerium für Bildung und Forschung (BMBF)